 Stellar academics are offered in beautiful, modern classrooms and learning centers where students delve into a thoughtful and challenging curriculum that integrates language arts, mathematics, science, social studies, technology, art, music, and judaic studies.
 They are encouraged to explore, create, and achieve.

-This year our theme is hope, in Hebrew, tikvah.
-We look forward to exploring the many ways in which tikvah can impact each of us and make an indelible impression on our own souls and conscience.
+This year our theme is connection, in Hebrew, kesher.
+We look forward to exploring the many ways in which kesher can impact each of us and make an incredible impression on our students and community.

 Brawerman Elementary School East is located on the Erica J. Glazer Campus of Wilshire Boulevard Temple, an inclusive reform congregation and one of the most historic synagogues in the United States.Visit East